openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Led/README.md

 ## Mandatory groups

-It is mandatory that all implementations provide definitions of atleast 2 groups namely; **bmc_booted** and **power_on**.
-Those would be asserted post reaching BMCReady and PowerOn respecively.
+It is mandatory that all implementations provide definitions of at least 2 groups namely; **bmc_booted** and **power_on**.
+Those would be asserted post reaching BMCReady and PowerOn respectively.
 It is fine to have no LEDs in those groups but the group as such is deemed required.

 Example: The Group yaml may just be;